Democrats' Health Care Ambitions Meet The Reality Of Divided Government

 Just hours after her speech, House Democrats voted to intervene in a lawsuit in an effort to protect the Affordable Care Act.
 The House will join several state attorneys general in appealing the ruling of a federal district judge in Texas that the law is unconstitutional.

 And Rep. Frank Pallone, D-N.J., head of the Energy and Commerce Committee, announced a hearing on the impact of the ruling.
-He said he intends to hold lots of hearings to review the Trump Administration's actions around the ACA — actions he calls "sabotage."
+He said he intends to hold lots of hearings to review the Trump administration's actions around the ACA — actions he calls "sabotage."

 "At a time when the Trump administration is doing all the sabotage of the ACA, I think the focus really has to be on trying to prevent the sabotage and making sure the ACA is strengthened," he said in an interview in his Capitol Hill office.